ibm-cloud-architecture/refarch-eda/docs/methodology/eventstorming.md

 * **Data** can be presented to users in a user interface or modified by the system.

 Events can be created by commands or  by external systems including IOT devices.
 They can be triggerred by the processing of other events or by some period of elapsed time.
 When an event is repeated or occurs regularly on a schedule, draw a clock or calendar icon in the corner of the sticky note for that event.
-As the events are identified and sequenced into a time line, you might find multiple independent subsequences that are not directly coupled to each other and thatrepresent different perspectives of the system, but occur in overlapped periods of time.
+As the events are identified and sequenced into a time line, you might find multiple independent subsequences that are not directly coupled to each other and that represent different perspectives of the system, but occur in overlapped periods of time.
 These parallel event streams can be addressed by putting them into separate swimlanes delineated by using horizontal blue painter's tape.
 As the events are organized into a timeline, possibly with swim lanes, you can identify pivotal events.
 Pivotal events indicate major changes in the domain and often form the boundary between one phase of the system and another.
 Pivotal events will typically separate (a [bounded context](https://martinfowler.com/bliki/BoundedContext.html) in DDD terms).
 Pivotal events are identified with vertical blue painters tape (crossing all the swimlanes).

 An example of a section of a completed event time line with pivotal events and swimlanes is shown below.